kouMatsumoto/windows-setting/README.md

 - Configuring the line ending conversions -> Checkout as-is, commit Unix-style line endings (Not default)
 - Configuring the terminal emulator to use with Git Bash -> Use MinTTY (Default)
 - Configuring extra options -> Check all (Default)

+#### Python2.7
+Install with all default options.
+Python2.7 is required in node-gyp, so you must install.

 ## Each App Setings